-Have you ever been hurt by a person or by people you love?
-Have you been forgiving of hurtful things done to you or words that have been said by people with whom you are in a trusting relationship?
-Whether it is with a parent, a close family member or an intimate partner, when someone you love hurts you, have you ever had the thought that maybe you’re being mistreated?
+Have you ever been hurt by people you love?
+Have you been forgiving of hurtful things done to you or words that have been said by someone with whom you have a trusting relationship?
+When someone you love hurts you, whether it is a friend, a close family member or an intimate partner, do you have the thought that maybe you’re being mistreated?
 Have you ever wondered if you should say no to this behavior and walk away?
 At what point does your love and forgiveness become a weakness?

 When I think of this subject, I remember the stories of battered women who keep returning to their abusive husbands over and over again.
-They are beaten senseless but the guy apologizes and cries for forgiveness only to turn around and do it again, over and over until, in some cases, he finally kills her.
+They are beaten senseless, meanwhile the guy apologizes and cries for forgiveness only to turn around and do it again, over and over until, in some cases, he finally kills her.

-This is an extreme example of how love can become a weakness.
-The truth is that love may be a weakness much more often than we realize.
+This may be an extreme example of how love can become a weakness, but the truth is that love may be a weakness much more often than we realize.
 We don’t have to suffer physical violence to be in a relationship with an abusive person.
 A person may be abusive in many more ways that are much more subtle and harder to detect and accept.
 One of the worst things a person who claims to love another can do is to undermine their feelings about themselves and to make them feel like they are the problem.
-Abusive people can be clever in their own manipulative way.
-Maybe clever isn’t even the right word, because they aren’t creative as much as they are just skilled at manipulating the people around them.
+Abusive people can be clever in their own manipulative way, although they aren’t creative as much as they are just skilled at manipulating the people around them.

-If you have people with whom you are in relationships and they do any of the things listed below, you may be in a toxic situation that is offering you a chance to turn your weakness of loving other people into the strength of wisdom and self-love.
+If you have relationships in which any of the things listed below are happening, you may be in a toxic situation that is offering you a chance to turn your weakness of loving other people into the strength of wisdom and self-love.

-Gaslighting they cause you to doubt your sanity through the use of psychological manipulation (they might say things like: you didn’t see that, that never happened, you don’t know that, I never said that, it didn’t happen the way you remember/the way you are saying).
+Gaslighting They undermine your perspective and your understanding of reality and maybe even cause you to doubt your sanity.
+This is done through the use of psychological manipulation.
+For example, they might say things like: you didn’t see that, that never happened, you don’t know that, I never said that, it didn’t happen the way you remember/the way you are saying.

-Undermining they try to injure or destroy you by subtle, sneaky activity, usually in stages so you don’t even know it is happening.
-They attack by indirect, secret, or underhanded means; attempting to destabilize you by stealth.
-(For example, they have conversations about you with your friends or family in an attempt to color their opinion of you and hopefully cause them to withdraw their support of you so you end up totally isolated and alone.)
+Smear Campaigns They try to injure or destroy your reputation by subtle, sneaky, secret, underhanded activity, usually in stages so you don’t even know it is happening.
+For example, they have conversations about you with your friends or family in an attempt to color their opinion of you and hopefully cause them to withdraw their support of you so you end up totally isolated and alone.
 They may drop hints that imply a negative thing about you and allow the hearer to fill in the blanks with their own imagination.
 They claim they never said bad things about you and that whatever the other person thinks must be about you, rather than anything they said because they didn’t explicitly say anything bad about you!

-Arguing They never accept anything that you say.
-They never acknowledge your ideas (but later they may implement them or a similar version and claim they thought of it themselves!).
-They literally argue with you about everything and they never agree with you on anything without first arguing about it no matter what it is.
+Never Agreeing They never accept anything that you say.
+They never acknowledge your ideas, and they may contradict themselves in order to avoid agreeing with you.
+Alternatively, they may implement your ideas or a similar version later and claim they thought of it themselves!
+They literally argue with you about everything and they never agree with you or give you credit for anything without arguing about it no matter what it is

 Controlling They try to restrain you, to dominate you, to corral you, to prevent you from being or feeling successful, powerful, confident.
 They try to control your emotions, behavior and actions.
 They don’t want you to flourish, they want you to feel fearful, uncertain, incompetent and insecure so that they will always have the upper hand.
 They will downplay your concerns, your expectations and your experiences so that you will never feel empowered.